freedomofpress/securedrop/docs/install.md

      * The credentials for the email account that OSSEC will send alerts to.
      * The Hidden Services values required to connect to the App and Monitor Server.

 The admin will also need to have an Android or iOS device with the Google Authenticator app installed.
-This means the admin will also have the following two passphrases:
+This means the admin will also have the following two credentials:

  * The secret code for the App Server's two-factor authentication.
  * The secret code for the Monitor Server's two-factor authentication.